Yasmani Grandal Player Props: White Sox vs. Astros

-After going 1-for-4 in his last game, Yasmani Grandal and the Chicago White Sox face the Houston Astros (who will hand the ball to Jose Urquidy) at 2:10 PM ET on Saturday.
+Yasmani Grandal -- 0-for-0 in his last game -- will be in action for the Chicago White Sox against the Houston Astros, with Luis Garcia on the hill, on April 2 at 2:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Astros.
+In his previous game, he reached base in his only plate appearance against the Astros.

 Yasmani Grandal Game Info & Props vs. the Astros